Many patients, understandably, have a lot of questions before attending a clinic appointment.

 The women who receive your eggs won’t have any information that could identify you personally.
 Many women waiting for donor eggs want to match with a donor who has similar physical characteristics to them, so we do provide basic information about you.
 This includes: your height; weight; eye and hair colour; your age and country of birth; your ethnicity; your medical history; and whether you’re married and have children.
 Many donors also write a pen picture, which is where you can give a little bit more detail about your personality and interests, as well as your reasons for donating and a goodwill message.

 To proceed with an egg sharing cycle of treatment, a minimum of 8 eggs should be collected.
-If too few eggs are collected for use in an egg sharing agreement, you will be given the option of using or storing all the eggs for your own treatment, at the pre-agreed discount.
-You will be given the full information before your treatment starts to make an informed decision.
+If too few eggs are collected for use in an egg sharing agreement, there are several options for you:

 We suggest that a woman may want to consider 2-3 cycles to give them the best chance of freezing a good number of eggs.
 We limit patients to a maximum of 3 freeze cycles.